Shiva-Ummethala/knapsack-optimiser/README.md

 >In this way, a knapsack optimiser service can be created using Django application and containerized using docker compose

->This application can be deployed to cloud inclucing services like LoadBalancer, Redis Cache, Firewall and Authorization Server etc.
+>This application can be deployed to Cloud with additional services like LoadBalancer, Redis Cache, Firewall and Authorization Server etc.
->
 >Load balancer is used to distribute traffic to multiple instances of Django Application coming from the client app.
->
 >Redis cache is used to store the frequent API calls, decrease data access latency, increase throughput, and ease the load off your database and application.

 ![My Image](images/design.png)